-In technical terms, Nylon is a thermoplastic material made from petrochemicals.
+In technical terms, nylon is a thermoplastic material made from petrochemicals.
 It belongs to a group of synthetic polymers called linear polyamides.
-It is the world’s first fully synthetic fiber, produced from chemicals found in oil, natural gas, coal or other sources.
+It is the world’s first fully synthetic fiber, produced from chemicals found in oil, natural gas, coal, or other sources.

 Nylon stockings were first shown to the public by the American Dupont company at the New York World’s Fair in 1939.
 By 1969 DuPont had invented seventy different types of nylons.
 In 2005 Nylon even landed on Saturn’s moon, Titan.

 There is a long story behind the name Nylon – you can read about it here.
-The short story is that it is a contraction of the name of the two world-famous cities- New York and London.
+The short story is that, it is a contraction of the name of the two world-famous cities- New York and London.

 What is Nylon Fiber?
 What is it made of?
 And How?

 Nylon is made by a process called polymerization (condensation polymerization reaction), in which individual short molecules form long-chain macromolecules with high relative molecular mass.
 Thermoplastic materials are those materials that are made of polymers linked by intermolecular interactions forming linear structures.

 To put it simply Nylon polymers are spun into Nylon fibers and then made into Nylon fabric.
 Melt spinning is a commonly used method for Nylon fiber manufacturing.
 The Molten polymer is forced through a spinneret (a device with a lot of pores that looks like a shower head) to obtain long threads of nylon.

-What is Nylon Fabric?
 What type of fabric is nylon?

 Nylon fabric is one of the most commonly used fabric in the world and is very versatile.
-Some of the common qualities of Nylon include the following characteristics.
+It is available in woven, knitted, or nonwoven forms.

-- Nylon is very strong and resilient
+- Nylon fabric is very strong and resilient.

-- Nylon is lightweight
+- It is lightweight.

-- It is not damaged by most chemicals/alcohols or perspiration or oils
+- It is not damaged by most chemicals/alcohols or perspiration or oils.

 - Nylon takes color dyes very well and the color does not fade easily